sandboxie-plus/Sandboxie/README.md

   * Additional UI options to block access for Windows components like printer spooler and clipboard
   * More customization options for Start/Run and Internet access restrictions
   * Global hotkey to terminate all boxed processes
-  * A new firewall per sandbox which supports Windows Filtering Platform (WFP)
+  * A network firewall per sandbox which supports Windows Filtering Platform (WFP)
   * The list of sandboxes can be searched with the shortcut key Ctrl+F
-  * A new search function for Global Settings and Sandbox Options
+  * A search function for Global Settings and Sandbox Options
   * Ability to import/export sandboxes to and from 7z files
   * Integration of sandboxes into the Windows Start menu
   * A browser compatibility wizard to create templates for unsupported browsers